juniorguru/chick/README.md

     Using [direnv](https://direnv.net/) might help setting environment variables automatically in your shell when you navigate to the project directory.
 -   Run `poetry run chick` to start the bot.
 -   Press <kbd>Ctrl+C</kbd> to stop the bot.

+Useful commands:

+-   To test, run `pytest`.
+-   To format code, run `ruff format`.
+-   To organize imports and fix other issues, run `ruff check --fix`.

 ## Deployment